August Birth Flowers: Gladiolus and Poppies

 The stalks appear in early summer, producing foliage that reaches between 2- to 5-feet-tall, depending on the variety.
 The flowers are classified in five categories that indicate size, from large-flowered and miniature.

-In mid- to late summer, the trumpet-shaped flowers bloom, opening from the bottom up.
-Colors include white, pink, red, purple, and yellow, among many others.
+In mid- to late summer, trumpet-shaped flowers bloom, opening from the bottom up.
+The flowers are available in many colors, including white, pink, red, purple, and yellow.

 Gladiolus Meanings and Symbolism